Torn apart by Canadian wildfire, families face anxious future

 "But that's what a mom does, what's right for her kids."

-In the evacuation centers in Lac La Biche or Edmonton, south of Fort McMurray, jugglers entertained and a Santa gave out toys, trying to bring smiles to little faces.
+In the evacuation centres in Lac La Biche or Edmonton, south of Fort McMurray, jugglers entertained and a Santa gave out toys, trying to bring smiles to little faces.

 While some families are sticking together, many others are being forced to consider a fresh start elsewhere - or separate from loved ones - after their homes were destroyed in a city where thousands were already unemployed from the oil industry slump.